-- All regular full-time and regular part-time employees (excluding, for purpose of this Plan, the Executive Director) ("Eligible Employees") will receive annual performance evaluations. - Seasonal employees, interns, temporary employees and substitute employees will not receive annual performance evaluations. - Supervisors and employees are strongly encouraged to discuss job performance and goals with one another on an informal, day-to-day basis to assure understanding and promote progress and achievement of objectives relative to the job description and of previously agreed upon goals.
+- All regular full-time and regular part-time employees (excluding, for the purpose of this Plan, the Executive Director,) ("Eligible Employees") will receive annual performance evaluations. - Seasonal employees, interns, temporary employees and substitute employees will not receive annual performance evaluations. - Supervisors and employees are strongly encouraged to discuss job performance and goals with one another on an informal, day-to-day basis to assure understanding and promote progress and achievement of objectives relative to the job description and of previously agreed upon goals.

 Plan Year - The Plan Year is the calendar year.
-The first Plan Year begins January 1, 2020.